|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 In early A.D.
 617, the rebels took over the Luokou-cang grain barn which was to the west of Xingyang.
 Emperor Yangdi decreed to have Wang Shichong organize an army against the rebels at Luokou.
 Sui general Wang Shichong was defeated by the rebels and fled back to Luoyang.
 Yang Jiong forgave Wang's defeat and ordered him to set up the camp at Hanjiacang.
 The rebels consecutively took over the Hui-luo-cang grain barn to the north of Luoyang and the Liyang-cang barn of Weizhou.
 Meng Rang and Hao Xiaode et al., joined the Wagang-jun rebels.
 In 617, Sui King Yue-wang (Yang Jiong), a Sui royal in charge of Luoyang, dispatched Liu Changgong and Pei Renji on another campaign against the rebels.
 At this time, Li Mi had formed the Pushan-gong-ying core troops within the Wagang-jun army.
 The rebels, forming ten columns, defeated the Sui army.
 Liu Changgong fled back to Luoyang, while Pei Renji, who guarded the Hulao-guan [lock-up tiger] pass, surrendered to the rebels.
 Qin Shubao, who served under Pei Renji, also surrendered to the Wagang-jun army.
 The Wagang-jun rebels declared the dynasty of Wei, with three ministries and six military wings.
 After the victory, Zhai Rang very much yielded the command to Li Mi for his exceptional military talents.
 Li Mi was conferred the title of Duke Wei-gong, and set his capital at Luokou of Xingyang, and declared the dynastic era of Yongping.
 In April, Li Mi laid siege of Luoyang and obtained the defection of Pei Renji at Hulaoguan.
 The rebels took over the Liyang-cang grain barn.

 Zigzag battles with Wang Shichong continued.
 Rebels across the country, including Meng Rang, Dou Jiande, Zhu Can, Yang SHilin, Meng Haigong, Xu Yuanlang, Lu Zushang and Zhou Faming et al., called on Li Mi to be an emperor.
-Li Yuan, who took over Chang'an, sent messenger to call Li Mi by brother.
+Li Yuan, who took over Chang'an, sent a messenger to call Li Mi by brother.
 Later in the year, in November, Li Mi instigated the killing of the Zhai Rang brothers, and took over the Wagang-jun army leadership completely.
+The trigger came from the resentment expressed by Zhai Rang over the loss of power that he previously enjoyed.
 Wang Bodang, who became Li Mi's confidante and was conferred the title of Laya-jun-gong, stopped the mutineers from killing Xu Shiji.
 In 617, Wang Bodang defeated the Sui army led by Wang Shichong.

 Yuwen Huaji, after defeat in the hands of the Wagang-jun rebels, fled north to Weixian (Daming of Hebei).
 His followers continued to desert him for the Li Mi rebels' camp.
 In September of A.D.
 618, Yuwen Huaji, seeing his imminent defeat, ordered to have the proxy emperor, Yang Hao, and other Sui royals killed, while he himself next declared himself to be an emperor, with the state name of Xu and the era of Tianshou (heaven's longevity).
 In 619, Li Shentong, an uncle of Li Yuan, defeated Yuwen Huaji and pressed him on a flee to Liaocheng (Shandong).
 In February of 619, Dou Jiande defeated and caught Yuwen Huaji, and executed him and his sons at Xiangguo-jun (Xingtai of Hebei).
 Yuwen's ancestor was formerly a Hun with the name of Poyetou who sought protection with the Yuwen Xianbei tribe.
 Dou Jiande retrieved Empress Xiao-hou, the former Sui empress who was taken in by Yuwen Huaji after the killing of Emperor Yangdi, and escorted the empress and the Sui Emperor's grandson (Yang Zhengdao) to the Turkic territories for protection under Princess Yicheng.
 In August 619, Dou Jiande moved his capital to Luozhou (Yongnian of Hebei).
 At this time, Dou Jiande had formed an alliance with Wang Shichong as well as with the Turks.